 Diagnosing mild cognitive impairment is important, it means you can find out what may be causing the conditions and if appropriate access the right treatments, help and support.

-Diagnosing MCI means you can get the right help and support.
-Identifying the cause of someone’s MCI means the right treatment and management of the condition can be started.
-With the correct diagnosis you may also be able to take part in research to test new treatments.
+Diagnosing MCI and identifying the cause means you can get the right help and support.
+With the correct diagnosis, you may also be able to take part in research to test new dementia treatments.

 Your doctor is the first person to see if you are worried about your memory or thinking.

 Keeping track of symptoms in a diary and bringing it with you can help when speaking to your doctor.
 A family member or person that supports you can help keep the diary, as there may be symptoms you do not notice.

 - ask how your symptoms are affecting you.

 - if possible, talk to a loved one about how symptoms affect your daily life.

 - give you a physical check-up testing movement, coordination, and reflexes.

 - perform blood tests to look for vitamin deficiencies, thyroid disorders and to check overall health.